-Trial Balance Excel Template is a ready-to-use template in Excel, Google Sheets, and OpenOffice Calc that enables you to make the statement of all closing balances of ledger accounts on a certain date.
+Trial Balance Template is a ready-to-use template in Excel, Google Sheets, and OpenOffice Calc that enables you to make the statement of all closing balances of ledger accounts on a certain date.

 What is a Trial Balance Statement?

 Trial Balance is a document in which we record the closing balances of all the ledger accounts at the end of the accounting period.
 It is a statement with all closing balances of ledger accounts on a certain date.

 Usually, it is prepared at the end of an accounting period that assists us in the easy drafting of other financial statements.

 Unadjusted Trial Balance is the first and foremost document to be prepared for final accounts.
 You need to prepare it before passing any adjustment entries.
 In other words, it is prepared to find the unadjusted ledger balances if there are any in our ledgers.